uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * Unsatifactory: Unfinished, hard to demo.
     * Failure: no demo or unable to demo.
 * Web Service API & Documentation
-    * Excellent: Documented, adheres to the specification & examples listed above.
+    * Excellent: Documented, adheres to the specification & examples listed above where it exists.
 Open API specification exists, has clear descriptions, and has example requests and responses from your API.
     * Good: Documented, exists, tries to adhere to requirements.
 Open API specification exists, and has some descriptions and a few example requests and responses.